 The OLED+935 series exclusively gets an AI Sharpness tool that’s intelligent enough to apply degrees of sharpening enhancement to different objects in an image to deliver a more natural and three-dimensional overall result.

 To really ‘sell’ the AI features, Philips has included new SDR and HDR AI picture presets.
 Though actually, using AI in conjunction with the more regular picture presets arguably delivers better results overall.

 Talking of HDR, it’s great to see the OLED935 continuing Philips’ policy of supporting both the Dolby Vision and HDR10+ active HDR formats.
-Aside from Panasonic, most rival brands still only support one or the other.
 Naturally the 65OLED+935 also supports the now standard passive HDR10 and HLG HDR formats.

 Smart features are provided predominantly by Android TV.
-Philips now (finally!) also offers the Freeview Play app, though, which brings together all of the catch up apps for the main UK terrestrial broadcasters.
-The vast majority of the key video streaming services are thus now covered, leaving Apple TV as the only notable exception.
+Philips now also offers the Freeview Play service, which brings together all of the catch up apps for the main UK terrestrial broadcasters.
+The vast majority of the key video streaming services are now covered, leaving Apple TV as the only notable exception.